tiborsimon/smart-sinusoids/README.md

 ## Dependecy
-To use ssin or ssin, you need to download and add to your path [Simple Input Parser](https://github.com/tiborsimon/simple-input-parser) which is a package that allows you to create functions with a more convenient interface.
+To use ssin or ssin, you need to download and add to your path <a href="https://github.com/tiborsimon/simple-input-parser" target="_blank" >Simple Input Parser</a> which is a package that allows you to create functions with a more convenient interface.

 ## Installation